History of New Mexico: Spanish relations with the natives

-Comancheria
+Comancheria protectorate

 Comancheria and the New Mexico settlements prior to 1850.

 After the Pueblo revolt, the Comanche posed the most serious threat to the Spanish settlers.
 Scholar Hämäläinen (2008) argues that from the 1750s to the 1850s, the Comanche ruled an empire known as Comancheria.
 The Comanche empire was based on a raiding, hunting and pastoral economy and rooted in an extensive commercial network that facilitated long-distance trade.
 The Comanche spread their language and culture across the region..

 In 1706, colonists in New Mexico first recorded the Comanche; by 1719 they were raiding the colony as well as other native peoples.
 The other tribes had primarily raided for plunder, but the Comanche introduced a new level of violence to the conflict.
 The Comanche were well mounted by the 1730s.
 They were more elusive and mobile than the semi-nomadic Apache and Navajo, who were dependent upon agriculture or herding for part of their livelihoods.
 The Comanche both raided and traded with the Spanish settlers.
 They were especially prominent at the annual Taos trade fair, where they peacefully exchanged hides, meat and captives, often before or after raiding other settlements.

 Comanche raids endangered the survival of colonial New Mexico, stripping the settlements of horses, forcing the abandonment of many settlements, and in 1778 killing 127 Spanish settlers and Pueblo people.
 Between 1760 and 1776, the non-Pueblo population of New Mexico declined from 11,194 to 9,742, largely as a result of Indian raids.
 Punitive expeditions by the Spanish and their native allies against the Comanche were usually ineffective, but in 1779 a Spanish and Puebloan force of 560 men, led by Juan Bautista de Anza, surprised a Comanche village near Pueblo, Colorado and killed Cuerno Verde (Green Horn), the most prominent of the Comanche war leaders.
 The Comanche subsequently sued for peace with New Mexico, joined the New Mexicans in expeditions against their common enemy, the Apache, and turned their attention to raiding Spanish settlements in Texas and northern Mexico.
 The New Mexicans on their part took care not to re-antagonize the Comanche and lavished gifts on them.
 The peace between New Mexico and the Comanche endured until the United States conquest of the province in 1846 during the Mexican–American War.